AnmolSinha1201/MOSES/ScriptingDocumentation.md

 varOrValue1 || varOrValue2 //conditional OR
 ```

-Conditionals
+<a name="conditionals"></a>Conditionals
 --------------------
 ```
 if (some expression to be evaluated)
     //some inline code
 ```
 ```
 if (some expression to be evaluated)
 {
     //some code
 }
 else if (some other condition)
     //some code
 else
     //some code
 ```
 ```
 variable = condition ? ifTrue : ifFalse